arkadiusz-l/password-manager/README.md

 Your passwords are not visible from the user interface.
 They are stored in the database as encrypted!

 ## Key features
-* Store your passwords encrypted in the database.
-* One main password for your all credentials.
+* One main password for all your credentials.
+* Storing your passwords encrypted.
-* Generate a random password, difficult to crack or guess.
+* Generating a random password that is difficult to crack or guess.
+* Checking if the password meets complexity requirements.

 ## Installation
 Just clone the repo and type: